 The Office of the Police and Crime Commissioner (OPCC) carries out a wide range of consultations and engagement.

-This is to make sure the PCC and his staff know what the people of Cleveland want and need – and the OPCC can work towards meeting their requirements.
+This is to make sure the PCC and his staff know what the people of Cleveland want and need – and as a result, the OPCC can work towards meeting their requirements.